 4. Cash Flow from Financing Calculation Example

 The final section is the cash flow from financing, which comprises three items.

-The overall net cash impact from these financing activities is $10 million.
+The net cash impact of these financing activities is $10 million.

 - Cash Flow from Financing = $40 million – $20 million – $10 million = $10 million